 Despite, the fact, that I won the first case against Denmark at the European Court of Human Rights, and a judgement by the full 17 member’s Court, if you search (https://www.humanrights.dk) for my name in their extensive online library, one will not find any result, neither by my name or my case at the ECHR (see: Screenshot 1 & 2.).
 The institute operates with a budget well in excess of 130 million D.Kroner.
 Obviously, they are totally obedient to their paymaster, and the last thing they want to show the world is to show the truth as to torture, political and judiciary corruption in Denmark in 1980s.

-Even when reading the Danish Wikipedia as to solitary confinement in Denmark, Isolationsfængsling, they have in the last years removed my case, and no reference to the fact that I went on a 55 days hunger strike, in order to get out of the solitary confinement.
+All this is played down in Denmark, even when reading the Danish Wikipedia as to solitary confinement in Denmark, Isolationsfængsling, they have in the last years removed my case, and no reference to the fact that I went on a 55 days hunger strike, in order to get out of the solitary confinement torture.
+In everything, I see on the internet from Denmark, nothing, just nothing, is written about this terrible torture, it is like what took place during the second world war in Denmark, – all shamefully hidden from the public.

 This is also the facts as to pre-trial detention, Varetægtsfængsling, changes have been made and the references to my case are wrong.